hardope/DSA/README.md

 * Change Head to second Node

 #### Steps For deleting nodes from End of linked list
-* Change the link field of the second to the last node to null
+* Change the link field of the second to the last node to None

 #### Steps For deleting nodes from middle of linked list
 * Move to node one step before before node to be deleted